nrfconnect/sdk-nrf/samples/bluetooth/mesh/sensor_server/README.rst

 The model handling is implemented in :file:`src/model_handler.c`, which uses the ``TEMP_NRF5`` temperature sensor, and the :ref:`dk_buttons_and_leds_readme` library to detect button presses.

-Requirements
-************

-The sample supports the following development kits:

-.. table-from-rows:: /includes/sample_board_rows.txt
-   :header: heading
-   :sample-yaml-rows:

-The sample also requires a smartphone with Nordic Semiconductor's nRF Mesh mobile app installed in one of the following versions:

-* `nRF Mesh mobile app for Android`_
-* `nRF Mesh mobile app for iOS`_

-Additionally, the sample requires the :ref:`bluetooth_mesh_sensor_client` sample application.
-The application needs to be programmed on a separate device, and configured according to the sensor observer sample's :ref:`testing guide <bluetooth_mesh_sensor_server_testing>`.

 User interface
 **************